 Connecting to Destination Host

-After providing user credential, NX will show you a first guide to use NoMachine.
-There are a lot of icons that you can click on it.
+After providing user credentials, NX will show you a first guide to using NoMachine.
+There are a lot of icons that you can click on.
 It covers the screen, input, devices, display, audio, mic, recording and connection.

 After you finish with the guide, then you will see your destination host appear with full desktop capacity.
 On the destination host, a notification will show if a user is connected or disconnected.